Guide

 Typical 2026 priority: GPU if the card is 4–5 years old or you target higher resolution; RAM if you still have 8 GB or single-channel; CPU if it clearly limits the GPU (open worlds, sims, 240+ FPS); NVMe SSD if you still play from an HDD.

 Upgrade kits (CPU + motherboard + sometimes RAM) are sold as matched sets for compatibility.
-Otherwise check CPU socket, board form factor (ATX/mATX), RAM slots, and GPU length in your case.
+Otherwise check CPU socket, board form factor (ATX/mATX), RAM slots, GPU length in your case, and PSU wattage before a big GPU jump.
+Related: gaming PSU guide and how much RAM for gaming.

 What to upgrade first on a 2–3 year old PC?